Skar0/pareto-rational-verification/README.md

 # Pareto-Rational Verification
 Implementation of verification algorithms for the Pareto-Rational Verification problem (PRV problem).
 This python implementation uses [SPOT](https://spot.lrde.epita.fr) as a library to manipulate automata with general acceptance conditions.
-This code was implemented by Clément Tamines, University of Mons ([website](https://clement.tamin.es)).

 ## Structure of the repository